tifaucz/stockinfo/README.md

 This will start a development server at `http://localhost:8000`.

-## Running the Application
+## Testing the Application

-To serve the application on your local machine, you can use Laravel's built-in server:
+To run tests for the application on your local machine, you can use:
 ```
 php artisan test
 ```